davidxmoody/davidxmoody.com/src/posts/2014-10-24-my-experiences-playing-croquet.md

 ## Early introduction to the game

 My Dad first introduced me to croquet when I was about 15 years old.
 I started playing in my grandparents' garden with a very basic wooden mallet.
-I enjoyed it a lot.

 ![Croquet in my grandparents' garden](/images/my-experiences-playing-croquet/croquet-in-garden.jpg)

 ## Abbey Croquet Club

 Around 2005, the Abbey Croquet Club formed in Glastonbury Abbey.
 My Dad went along and encouraged me to go.
 I enjoyed it and was persuaded to play in two matches.
-The first was at home, I think I won all of my games and was very pleased.
-Unfortunately, the second match was away (at Wells) and I lost all of my games.

-I think that second match really shattered my confidence.
-I stopped playing croquet for quite a while.
+The first went very well but the second went very badly.
+I stopped playing for a while after that.
 I didn't play at Cambridge even though I could have.

 ## Abbey Croquet Club again

-When I graduated from university and came back home, I re-joined the club.
+After university, I re-joined the club.
 It had moved from Glastonbury Abbey to Street (but kept the name).
 I played with my Dad and his friends for a while.

-I then entered an inter-club tournament.
+We then had an inter-club tournament.
 I was starting to play well at that point and came in second place.
 That really boosted my confidence.
-I decided to buy my own mallet that year.
+I bought my own mallet that year.

 ## First year of matches

 In 2012, I started playing in matches again.
 I was very nervous.
-Thankfully, my first match of the season went very well.
-My Dad and I won our first two doubles games together which put me in good spirits.
-I then proceeded to win one and lose one game on my own.
-I felt like I had played well so I was content.
+Thankfully, my first few matches went well and everyone was very friendly.

-I should also mention that I started off playing with a handicap of 6 (minimum is 0 and maximum is 12).
+I started off playing with a handicap of 6 (minimum is 0 and maximum is 12).
 In the matches we were playing, the higher handicapped player gets a number of "free shots" equal to the difference in handicaps.
 It's a relatively fair way of balancing games.

 I played in 4 matches that year.
 Out of my 12 singles games, I won 8, lost 2 and drew 2.
-I was very pleased with that.
-I was also improving constantly because of all the practice.
+I was improving steadily because of all the practice.

 ## Second year of matches